Skip to content

 E.C.
 President Ursula von der Leyen speaks in Romania.
 (AN/©European Union)

-The intentional disruption of a flight carrying European Commission President Ursula von der Leyen thrust the issue of GPS jamming into the highest levels of international diplomacy.
+A reported GPS disruption to a flight carrying European Commission President Ursula von der Leyen has brought the issue of electronic warfare to the forefront of international discussions, with different parties offering varying accounts of the event.

 Join now